Lamictal (Lamotrigine) and Stevens-Johnson Syndrome: Causation, FDA Warnings, and Occupational Exposure Considerations

 What are the risk factors for developing SJS from Lamictal?

-Risk factors include rapid dose escalation, coadministration with valproate, exceeding recommended initial dose or dose escalation, and genetic predisposition such as the HLA-B*1502 allele in certain Asian populations (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=3e2c9a35-6a39-41d7-ad84-3c0bb8894b09).
-The risk is highest in the initial weeks of therapy (https://pubmed.ncbi.nlm.nih.gov/41843406/).
+Risk factors include pediatric age, coadministration with valproate, exceeding the recommended initial dose or dose escalation, and genetic susceptibility such as the HLA-B*1502 allele in certain Asian populations (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=3e2c9a35-6a39-41d7-ad84-3c0bb8894b09).
+The risk is highest in the first 2-8 weeks of therapy (https://pubmed.ncbi.nlm.nih.gov/41843406/).

 Does submitting information create an attorney-client relationship?